feagi/brain-visualizer/BUILD.md

 1. Test the exported app
 2. Verify all Rust extensions load correctly
 3. Test FEAGI embedded mode
+4. Verify code signature (automatic, but you can verify with `codesign -dv "Brain Visualizer.app"`)
-4. (Optional) Sign and notarize for distribution
+5. (Optional) Sign with developer certificate and notarize for distribution

 ## Resources